Wiki · Concept · Last reviewed June 23, 2026

 Process

-First, the organization defines the system and decision context.
-A generic model description is not enough; the assessment must cover a specific use.
+First, the organization defines the deployed system and decision context.
+A generic model description is not enough; the assessment must cover the use case, workflow, legal authority, affected population, and operational environment.

-Second, the organization classifies impact.
-It asks what happens if the system fails, who can be harmed, whether rights or access to services are affected, and whether the system changes power relations.
+Second, it maps impacts.
+It asks what happens if the system fails, who can be harmed, whether rights or access to services are affected, whether the system changes power relations, and which groups should be consulted before use.

-Third, the organization identifies controls: data governance, testing, subgroup evaluation, human review, logging, appeal, notice, procurement conditions, security controls, and limits on use.
+Fourth, it identifies controls: data governance, monitoring, human review, logging, appeal, notice, procurement conditions, security controls, thresholds, prohibited uses, rollback paths, and incident response.

-Fourth, the organization records residual risk.
-If significant risk remains, leadership should decide whether to deploy, change the design, narrow the scope, add oversight, or stop.
+Fifth, it records residual risk and decision authority.
+If significant risk remains, leadership should decide whether to deploy, change the design, narrow the scope, add oversight, publish a warning, or stop.

-Finally, the assessment should be updated after material changes.
-A model update, new dataset, new user group, new integration, or new incident can make an old assessment obsolete.
+Finally, it sets reassessment triggers.
+A model update, new dataset, new user group, new vendor, new integration, new legal duty, or new incident can make an old assessment obsolete.

 Failure Modes